Updated 3/26/2020 by Danielle Robertson Rath (the “GreenEyedGuide”)

-I declared myself a biochemistry/chemistry major in 2003 – right at the beginning of the Energy Drink Boom.
-Fascinated by these drinks and all the fears surrounding their use, I’ve applied my education (and basically all my free time) toward understanding the science behind energy drinks and their ingredients.
-After 10+ years in this field, I believe parents have a right to be concerned about energy drinks, but that concern needs the right context to do anybody any good.
-How concerned should we be about the safety of Caffe Monster Energy Coffee?
+I declared myself a biochemistry major in 2003 – right at the beginning of the Energy Drink Boom.
+I’ve always been fascinated by caffeinated drinks and all the fears surrounding their use.
+That’s why I’ve put my education toward understanding the science behind energy drinks and their ingredients.

 I declared myself a biochemistry/chemistry major in 2003 – right at the beginning of the Energy Drink Boom.
 Fascinated by these drinks and all the fears surrounding their use, I’ve applied my education (and basically all my free time) toward understanding the science behind energy drinks and their ingredients.
 In 2003, energy drinks contained synthetic caffeine as well as caffeine extracts from guarana and yerba mate.
 While synthetic caffeine was often criticized for being synthetic, guarana and yerba mate were often criticized for being “dangerous stimulants”.
 Then along came green coffee bean extract and coffeeberry/coffee fruit.
 As a caffeine consumer, you may be wondering, what is it about green coffee beans and coffeeberry that make it special?
 I encourage you to geek out with me over these game-changing energy drink ingredients.